MicrosoftDocs/PowerShell-Docs/dsc/add-parameters-to-a-configuration.md

 # Add Parameters to a Configuration

 Like Functions, [Configurations](configurations.md) can be parameterized to allow more dynamic configurations based on user input.
-The steps are very similar to those described in [Functions with Parameters](/powershell/module/microsoft.powershell.core/about/about_functions?view=powershell-6#functions-with-parameters).
+The steps are similar to those described in [Functions with Parameters](/powershell/module/microsoft.powershell.core/about/about_functions?view=powershell-6#functions-with-parameters).

 This example starts with a basic Configuration that configures the "Spooler" service to be "Running".